manhtranduy/Chl-CONNECT/README.md

 **Combination Of Neural Network models for Estimating Chlorophyll-a over Turbid and Clear Waters**

 ## Overview
-Chl-CONNECT is a comprehensive Python library designed for analyzing and classifying chlorophyll concentrations using satellite sensor data.
-The library applies advanced machine learning and statistical methods to predict and classify chlorophyll data accurately, making it invaluable for environmental and ecological research.
+Chl-CONNECT is a Python library designed for estimating chlorophyll concentrations for multiple satellite sensors including MODIS, MERIS, OLCI, and MSI.
+The library applies machine learning and statistical methods to predict chlorophyll concentrations and classify water body into different Optical Water Types.

 ## Installation